 11. Is the plan, programme, strategy or policy likely to result in significant environmental effects, either positive or negative?
 If yes, it is likely that a Strategic Environmental Assessment (SEA) will be required and the impacts identified in the IIA should be included in this.
 See section 2.10 in the Guidance for further information.

-No, although more locality-based working and encouraging providers to provide electric vehicles should have a positive effect.
+No, although more locality-based working and encouraging providers to provide electric vehicles, bikes or bus passes should have a positive effect.

 12. Additional Information and Evidence Required